 I prefer to budget myself and use Viator and other types of discount sites for attractions or “bundle” deals, and this way I can stick to my budget whilst seeing the best things Vienna has to offer for me.

 I recommend you make a list of everything you want to visit in Vienna.
 Calculate the total cost of entry including your day travel pass, and then compare it against the cost of the Vienna Pass.
 Then you will know if its worth it.

 I’ve included the following in this list of best things to do in Vienna because they have either been recommended to me, or I wanted to do them but ran out of time.
 (Or my diabetes was just pissing me off)

 Visit an opera show at an Opera House: Vienna is filled with them, and considering Mozart was born in Austria, then has a strong influence on the amazing culture and music scene.
 You can attend an opera dance and practice your new Waltz moves!
 Viator offers really good dinner/dance deals with opera.

 I considered doing one for Brad and I on Valentines, but I was doing Vienna on a budget so needed to hold back on some things!

 After your trip to Vienna, you should take a visit to Innsbruck in Austria.
-It’s accessible via train and it’s another budget-friendly destination with lots of wonderful things to see and do.
+It’s accessible via train or rental car and it’s another budget-friendly destination with lots of wonderful things to see and do.

 If you need help packing for a city break with type 1 diabetes, then check out my post.
 Otherwise, comment below if you’ve been to Vienna and any places you would recommend.